Youssef-001/Homepage/README.md

 A personal homepage showcasing my projects, complete with links to each.
 The site is fully responsive, ensuring an optimal viewing experience across devices, and adheres to web accessibility (a11y) standards.
-This project highlights my ability to create professional, user-friendly websites that prioritize inclusivity and responsiveness.